This phrase woke me from my sleep and continued rolling around in my mind and spirit as the days went on.

 Intimacy while we make love, fold laundry, brainstorm work projects.

-Intimacy in a whole new light.
+This is intimacy in a whole new light.

 Where blacks merge with blush, soft grays with mustards, swirling and shining.
 Mute and glittering.
 A balance of and; not either/or.

-I consider how God personally scatters intimacy invitations through physical hearts.
+I consider how God personally scatters intimacy invitations through hearts.
 They appear all throughout the day.
 Every day.
 It’s becoming so obvious I can no longer ignore His longing to connect.
 It’s like, hello, here’s another heart for you.
 And here.
 What about up there in the clouds?
 And in that dog poop you’re picking up right.about.now?

 Rustic red tomato soup splatters.